Kyle-Ross/Movie-Tracker-Data-Flow/README.md

 This dashboard is a live, interactive analysis of my movie watching behaviours and habits.
 Through the backend processes I have implemented the datasource is automatically kept up to date with any new movies I watch and the latest data from the IMDb API.

-The code I here is what makes the dashboard on Tableau possible and automates the data processing and collection for me.
+The code here is what makes the dashboard on Tableau possible and automates the data processing and collection for me.
 All I have to is add some basic details on a google sheet each time I finish a movie.

 Through these dashboards you can get to know me a little better, see what movies I have been watching and see a demonstration of my Tableau, Python & Database skills.